MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/marketing-how-create-segment.md

     Alternatively, if you have set up number series for segments in the **Marketing Setup** window, you can press Enter to select the next available segment number.
 4. Fill in the other fields on the header.

 You can now add contacts to the segment.
-For more information, see [How to: Add Contacts to Segments](marketing-add-contact-segment.md).
+For more information, see [Add Contacts to Segments](marketing-add-contact-segment.md).

 ## <a name="see-also"></a>See Also
 [Managing Segments](marketing-segments.md)